FWU-DE/fwu-kc-extensions/whitelist-authenticator-schools/README.md

 ### Reading of configuration

-The mentioned JSON file will be loaded on the first access or the first attempt to login using this authenticator.
-So the first login will have to wait until it is loaded.

-On every subsequent attempt to login it will check whether the refresh interval has timed out already.
-In that case the JSON file is reloaded asynchronously, so the login does not have to wait, but any updates of the file will be available in the near future.
+The mentioned REST-Endpoint will be called during each login.

 ### Permitting or denying

 #### Corrupt configuration

-If the configuration can not be loaded initially, either because the URI is not valid, the server is not responding or the JSON structure is invalid, every login will be denied.
+If the configuration can not be loaded, either because the credential are not valid, the server is not responding or the response structure is invalid, every login will be denied.

-If the configuration could be loaded at least once, but was modified in an invalid way afterwards, the last valid configuration will be kept and used.

 #### Correct configuration

 If the user tries to login to a specific client and

-* the client is  _not_  configured in the JSON file then the login is  _denied_ .
+* the client is  _not_  configured in the REST-API then the login is  _denied_ .
-* the client  _is_  configured and its list of school ids contains the special marker `AllowAll` (case sensitive) then the login is  _permitted_ .
+* the client  _is_  configured and the configuration contains the special flag `"allowAll": "true"` then the login is  _permitted_ .
 * the client  _is_  configured with a (possibly empty) list of school ids and
     - the user has no school id at all or no school id matching any of the configured ids then the login is  _denied_ .
     - the user has at least one school id which matches any of the configured school ids for that client then the login is  _permitted_ .